praguepride/aesthetics/README.md

 ## License

-Apache 2.0 License.
+Apache License 2.0.
 See `LICENSE` file for details.